What impact does my correct employment and earnings have on my credit rating? I have a good income, but my credit score isn't very high.

 Income Is Not Listed on Your Report

-Income is not part of your credit history and is not included in your credit score.
+Income is not part of your Experian credit history, and is therefore not included in your Experian credit score.
 Instead, you provide that information to your lender when you complete a credit application.
-Your lender uses that information to perform a separate evaluation of your ability to repay the debt.
+Your lender can then use the income information you provide when evaluating your ability to repay the debt.

 Thanks for asking.